Dmitry099/senior/README.md

 - You can send up to 50K messages per second in RabbitMQ, while in Redis you can scale up to million messages per second.
 - It outperforms clustering by supporting clustering.
 - Both point to point and pub sub messaging are supported by RabbitMQ.
 However, it is not supported by Redis.

+## REST API principles

+REST is an acronym for REpresentational State Transfer and an architectural style for distributed hypermedia systems.
+Roy Fielding first presented it in 2000 in his famous dissertation.
+Like other architectural styles, REST has its guiding principles and constraints.
+These principles must be satisfied if a service interface needs to be referred to as RESTful.

+The six guiding principles or constraints of the RESTful architecture are:
+### Uniform Interface
+By applying the principle of generality to the components interface, we can simplify the overall system architecture and improve the visibility of interactions.
+Multiple architectural constraints help in obtaining a uniform interface and guiding the behavior of components.

+### Client-Server
+The client-server design pattern enforces the separation of concerns, which helps the client and the server components evolve independently.
+By separating the user interface concerns (client) from the data storage concerns (server), we improve the portability of the user interface across multiple platforms and improve scalability by simplifying the server components.
+While the client and the server evolve, we have to make sure that the interface/contract between the client and the server does not break.

+###Stateless
+Statelessness mandates that each request from the client to the server must contain all of the information necessary to understand and complete the request.
+The server cannot take advantage of any previously stored context information on the server.
+For this reason, the client application must entirely keep the session state.

+###Cacheable
+The cacheable constraint requires that a response should implicitly or explicitly label itself as cacheable or non-cacheable.
+If the response is cacheable, the client application gets the right to reuse the response data later for equivalent requests and a specified period.

+###Layered System
+The layered system style allows an architecture to be composed of hierarchical layers by constraining component behavior.
+For example, in a layered system, each component cannot see beyond the immediate layer they are interacting with.

+###Code on Demand (Optional)
+REST also allows client functionality to extend by downloading and executing code in the form of applets or scripts.
+The downloaded code simplifies clients by reducing the number of features required to be pre-implemented.
+Servers can provide part of features delivered to the client in the form of code, and the client only needs to execute the code.

+###REST and HTTP are Not the Same
+Many people prefer to compare HTTP with REST.
+REST and HTTP are not the same.
+REST != HTTP
+Though REST also intends to make the web (internet) more streamlined and standard, Roy Fielding advocates using REST principles more strictly.
+And that’s from where people try to start comparing REST with the web.
+Roy Fielding, in his dissertation, has nowhere mentioned any implementation direction – including any protocol preference or even HTTP.
+Till the time, we are honoring the six guiding principles of REST, which we can call our interface – RESTful.

+In simple words, in the REST architectural style, data and functionality are considered resources and are accessed using Uniform Resource Identifiers (URIs).
+The resources are acted upon by using a set of simple, well-defined operations.
+Also, the resources have to be decoupled from their representation so that clients can access the content in various formats, such as HTML, XML, plain text, PDF, JPEG, JSON, and others.
+The clients and servers exchange representations of resources by using a standardized interface and protocol.
+Typically HTTP is the most used protocol, but REST does not mandate it.
+Metadata about the resource is made available and used to control caching, detect transmission errors, negotiate the appropriate representation format, and perform authentication or access control.
+And most importantly, every interaction with the server must be stateless.
+All these principles help RESTful applications to be simple, lightweight, and fast.

 ## Security related questions